biotope/biotope-resource-loader/docs/initialize.md

 })
 ```

-4. Remove from your project any script initialization logic that might be triggered by the `resourcesReady`event.
+4. Remove from your project any script initialization logic that might be triggered by the `resourcesReady`event. **The resource-loader no longer triggers `resourcesReady`.**

-`resourcesReady` only means that the resource has been appended to the DOM, not that it has finished loading/parsing!
+5. In case you need to execute logic based on other significant events (a stylesheet has been applied, some html has been appended to the dom), consult the [API guide](api.md#available-events)